1982 BC Lions season

 The 1982 BC Lions finished in fourth place in the West Division with a 9–7 record.
 Despite the winning record, they still failed to make the playoffs.

 Vic Rapp and the coaching staff were fired at the end of the season.

-Rookie receiver Merv Fernandez had a great season and was the runner-up in the Schenley Rookie of the Year award voting.
+Rookie receiver Merv Fernandez was the runner-up in the Schenley Rookie of the Year award voting.

 The final game at Empire Stadium was played on November 6 against Montreal.

 Willie Fleming was inducted into the Football Hall of Fame.